StockSharp/AlgoTrading/Designer/Gallery/Schemas/OBV_ATR/README.md

 - The channel is built by a Highest and a Lowest block of 60 values, both fed by the On-Balance Volume block rather than by candles.
 - Two previous-value blocks hold the channel of the preceding candle, so the breakout is measured against a border that the current OBV value has not yet moved.
 - Because the border comes from the previous candle, a break is an event and not a state: the very candle that pushes OBV past the old extreme is the one that trades.
-- The original strategy is named after ATR, but its own code never uses that indicator, so the diagram leaves it out and keeps only what actually decides a trade.
+- Despite the folder name, the diagram does not use ATR; its decisions come entirely from On-Balance Volume and price.

 ## Entry and Exit Rules